 So how do things add up?
 Is the Fujifilm X100 better than the Sony A99 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Ready to shoot: Comes with a build-in lens, while the A99 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the A99 requires a separate lens.

 - More compact: Is smaller (126x75mm vs 147x111mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A99).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A99).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.